MicrosoftDocs/power-pages-docs/power-pages-docs/configure/portals-alm.md

 ## Power Platform CLI

-Microsoft Power Platform CLI is a simple command line interface (CLI) that empowers developers and ISVs to perform various operations in Microsoft Power Platform.
+Microsoft Power Platform CLI is a simple command line interface (CLI) that empowers developers and ISVs to perform various operations in the Microsoft Power Platform.

 Power Pages supports Microsoft Power Platform CLI to enable CI/CD (Continuous Integration/Continuous Deployment) of website configuration.
 You can now check in the website configuration to source control and move website configuration to any environment using Microsoft Power Platform CLI.